mikalhart/ESP32-OTA-Pull/README.md

 [ESP32-OTA-Pull](https://github.com/mikalhart/ESP32-OTA-Pull) uses a different, "pull", strategy.
 In this scenario, you post new firmware image(s) to a webserver, and your WiFi-enabled devices find the new images and update themselves.
 It scales.
 You don't have to target each device individually; as long as your devices can connect to WiFi, they can update themselves.

 ## Setup
-With ESP32-OTA-Pull, whenever you're ready to publish a new firmware for your device, you post two files to your webserver:
+With ESP32-OTA-Pull, whenever you're ready to publish a new firmware for your device, you post two files to a webserver:
-- The new version of your compiled binary program (typically a .bin "**image**")
+- The new version of your compiled binary program (typically a .bin "image")
-- A small human-readable **JSON** format that describes the image.
+- A small, human-readable **JSON** file that describes the image.
 This is what the library consults to determine whether to download and install the new firmware.

-## Filtering
+## Building the JSON "filter" file
-A minimal JSON filter file simply tells the library where the new firmware can be found and what its version is.
+A minimal JSON file simply tells the library where the new firmware can be found and what its version is.

 ```
 {